yanghengtang/tp/docs/UserGuide.md

 Back to [Patient Management Features](#patient-management-features).

-### Viewing a patient : `view_p`
+### Viewing details of a patient : `view_p`

-Allows you to view details, such as basic information, medical condition and remark, of a specific patient in the system.
+Allows you to view details, such as basic information, medical condition, and remark, of a specific patient in the system.

 **Format**: `view_p INDEX`

 * Displays the full details of the patient at the specified `INDEX`.
 * The index refers to the index number shown in the displayed patient list.
-* The index **must be a positive integer** 1, 2, 3, …​
+* The index **must be a positive integer** (i.e. 1 to MAX_INT).
+* The index should not be larger than the length of the displayed patient list.

 **Examples**:
 * Entering `list_p` followed by `view_p 2` shows the details of the 2nd patient in the patient list.